bryanherger/vertica-datasketch/README.md

 # Vertica DataSketches
 This repository contains C++ bindings between Apache Datasketches library and Vertica Database.
 It was created by the Analytics Infrastructure teams at Criteo.

-Details on the library and underlying algorithm can be found here https://datasketches.apache.org/
+Details on the library and underlying algorithm can be found at https://datasketches.apache.org/

-This extensions uses the open-source C++ implementation https://github.com/apache/incubator-datasketches-cpp/
+This extensions uses the open-source C++ implementation from https://github.com/apache/datasketches-cpp

 **Currently only the theta sketch, Hll (HyperLogLog) sketch, and frequency sketch are implemented for Vertica, see examples below.**

 ## Install
-This library requires cmake 3.14+  "yum install cmake3" package should install the correct version
+This library requires cmake 3.14+  "yum install cmake3" package should install the correct version.
+Then run:

 ```
 mkdir build